Adhartasdev/TimeCrest/README.md

 ### Content
-- All content written on this website is fictional and written by the Developer
+- All content written on this website is fictional and written by the Developer.

 ### Media
 The Photos used in this website were obtained from unsplash and the credits are listen below: